 Bruce Michael Weinstein (Bruce Weinstein) Barred from Securities Industry, Fired by Sterne Agee Financial Services, Inc. and Terminated by Morgan Stanley Smith Barney – Goodman & Nekvasil P.A., May Recover Investor Losses

-Goodman & Nekvasil P.A., May Recover Investor Losses - Bruce Michael Weinstein (Bruce Weinstein) Barred from Securities Industry, Fired by Sterne Agee Financial Services, Inc. and Terminated by Morgan Stanley Smith Barney
+Goodman & Nekvasil P.A., May Recover Investor Losses - Bruce Michael Weinstein (Bruce Weinstein) Barred from Securities Industry, Fired by Sterne Agee Financial Services, Inc. and Resigned from Morgan Stanley Smith Barney

-From 2014 until Bruce Weinstein’s firing in 2016, Bruce Weinstein worked for Sterne Agee Financial Services, Inc. Bruce Weinstein previously worked for Morgan Stanley from 2011 until Bruce Weinstein’s firing in 2014.
+From 2014 until Bruce Weinstein’s firing in 2016, Bruce Weinstein was licensed with Sterne Agee Financial Services, Inc. Bruce Weinstein was previously licensed with Morgan Stanley from 2011 until Bruce Weinstein’s resignation in 2014.
 FINRA reports that Bruce Weinstein was fired by Sterne Agee Financial Services, Inc. and barred from the securities and investment banking in industry by FINRA on November 29, 2016.
 FINRA reports that Bruce Weinstein consented to the sanction and to the entry of findings that Bruce Weinstein submitted false expense reports, and accepted reimbursements from Bruce Weinstein’s member firm for ineligible expenses.
 The findings stated that each of the expense reports submitted falsely represented that Bruce Weinstein and multiple customers and potential customers had attended football games using tickets for which Bruce Weinstein sought reimbursement.
 In fact, FINRA reports that Bruce Weinstein had sold the tickets to third parties, and neither he nor any customers or potential customers had attended the games.
 The findings also stated that by knowingly submitting false expense reports, Bruce Weinstein caused the firm to maintain inaccurate books and records.

 FINRA reports that Bruce Weinstein was previously terminated by Morgan Stanley Smith Barney on November 20, 2014.
 Morgan Stanley Smith Barney reported to FINRA that Bruce Weinstein’s termination related to allegations concerning Bruce Weinstein’s expense reimbursement submissions.